-- Sustainable development to address the cause of draught, deforestation and soil erosion.
+- Sustainable development to address the cause of drought, deforestation and soil erosion.

 Poverty as a Challenge Summary

 In this chapter, students will study one of the biggest challenges faced by independent India, i.e., poverty.
-Also, an urban and rural case of poverty has been discussed in this chapter.
-Chapter 3 – Poverty as a Challenge from class 9 Economics books also talks about:
+Also, urban and rural case of poverty has been discussed in this chapter.
+Chapter 3 – Poverty as a Challenge from Class 9 Economics books also talks about

 - Poverty Line